piggaaon/USBWS_Cert/README.md

    See Examples below are configured for use with USBWS.

 ------------
-Exmaple Setting in confgiuration files for HTTPd,MariaDB,PHP,PHPMyAdmin for USBWS:
+Example Setting in confgiuration files for HTTPd,MariaDB,PHP,PHPMyAdmin for USBWS:

 ------------